devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 `{{execute}}

 When we want to change the ownership we use `chown` command.
-When we want to change the group ownership then we use `chgrp` command
+When we want to change the group ownership then we use `chgrp` command.

 When we create a file the permissions to that file is getting the information from the user whom created that file.